21crickets/21crickets.github.io/docs/Whitepaper.md

 ---

 # Introduction

 ## Blockchain
 Blockchain, which is a technology for building distributed ledgers that provide an immutable log of transactions recorded in a distributed network, has become prominent recently as the underlying technology of cryptocurrencies and is revolutionizing data storage and processing in computer network systems[^15].
 Blockchain-agnostic protocols enable cross-blockchain or cross-chain communication between arbitrary distributed ledger technologies[^16].

 ## What is an NFT?
 Like cryptocurrencies, NFTs are issued on a blockchain, and are used to designate ownership of a certain asset.
 Unlike cryptocurrency, NFTs are not fungible, meaning each NFT is unique and not interchangeable with another NFT.
 For the first time, content on the internet in the form of an NFT can be definitively owned by a specific person independent of a centralized intermediary, and this is unlocking exciting opportunities for digital commerce and engagement[^6].

+## Polkadot
+The Polkadot network has several entities engaged in handling transactions: collator, validator, nominator, and fisherman.
+Collators produce proofs for the validators.
+Transactions are then executed and aggregated in blocks.
+There is the possibility of collators to pool, to coordinate and share the rewards coming from creating blocks on the parachains they actuate.
+Validators who misbehave can have their block rewards denied or, in case of recurrence, have their security bond confiscated.
+Validators are the equivalent to groups of cooperating miners that share block rewards proportionally to their contribution (mining pools) on PoW systems (e.g., Bitcoin).
+Nominators provide their own stake to validators, whereby sharing the rewards and incurring potential slashing, in case of misbehaving.
+Fishermen get bounties for reporting validators’ misbehavior, such as helping to ratify an invalid block.
+Polkadot’s relay chain uses Substrate[^16].

+Upgrading conventional blockchains requires forking the network, often taking months of work, and particularly contentious hard forks can break apart a community.
+Polkadot revolutionizes this process, enabling blockchains to upgrade themselves without the need to fork the chain.
+These forkless upgrades are enacted through Polkadot’s transparent on-chain governance system[^20].

 ## Unique Network